 What does the London Consortium Exam Involve?

-Despite being called a reasoning test, we know that the London 11 Plus Consortium exam assesses students in English and Maths.
-Thus, as with preparation for any 11 Plus assessment, it is important that students have a strong foundational understanding of the 11+ curriculum in both English and Maths.
+The London 11 Plus Consortium exam assesses students in English and Maths.
+Thus, as with preparation for any 11 Plus assessment, it would be useful for students to have a strong foundational understanding of the 11+ curriculum in both English and Maths.
 The syllabuses can be found on the Independent Schools Examination Board website.
+However, please be aware that some of the mathematics content may not be covered (see below).

 In addition, it is important that students are exposed to and comfortable answering the full range of verbal and non-verbal reasoning question types.
 Over and above the content, students should be comfortable working under time pressure and be able to tackle multiple choice questions, an assessment method which tends not to be all that common in day-to-day schooling.